Generalized Donaldson-Thomas Invariants via Kirwan Blowups: Generalized Donaldson-Thomas Invariants

 Let $\fR(X) = \lbrace R_1, ..., R_m, \lbrace 1 \rbrace \rbrace$ in order of decreasing dimension.

 Let $x \in X$ be a closed point with closed $G$-orbit, fixed by $R_1$.
 Since the action of $G$ is good, we have a $G$-invariant affine open $x \in U \sub X$.
-Therefore, we may apply the \'etale slice theorem \cite[Theorem~5.3]{Drezet} to get a locally closed affine $x \in T \sub U$ such that $[T/R_1] \to [U/G] \sub [X/G]$ is \'etale.
-We thus obtain an \'etale cover
+Therefore, we may apply the \'etale slice theorem \cite[Theorem~5.3]{Drezet} to get a locally closed affine $x \in T \sub U$ such that is \'etale.